mobizt/ReadyMail/README.md

 In plain connection (non-secure), the network besic client (Arduino Client derived class) should be assigned to the `SMTPClient` and `IMAPClient` classes constructors instead of SSL client.
 The `ssl` option, the fifth param of `SMTPClient::connect()` and fourth param of `IMAPClient::connect()` should set to `false` for using in plain text mode.

 *This may not support by many mail services and is blocked by many ISPs.
 Please use SSL or TLS instead*.

+*Port 25 is for plain text or non-encryption mail treansfer and may be reserved for local SMTP Relay usage.*

 **SMTP Port 25**
 ```cpp